paulgureghian/SpaCy/README.md

 # SpaCy

-Tutorial: Text Classification in Python Using SpaCy
+Tutorial: Text Classification in Python Using SpaCy.

 Natural Language Processing (NLP) in Python Using SpaCy.